cylonix/cylonix/README.md

 ![Cylonix](./landing.jpeg)

 Cylonix is an open source client application for the Cylonix Secure Access Service Edge (SASE) service.
 On devices, it runs a modified version of Tailscale™ (WireGuard-based mesh VPN) to provide secure, private connectivity.
+This respository is the client App.

 ## System Diagram